Go2Digital-org/acme-project/docs/architecture/hexagonal-architecture.md

 ---

-**Developed and Maintained by Go2digit.al**
+---

-Specialized in enterprise-grade applications with focus on scalability, security, and maintainability.
+Developed and Maintained by Go2Digital

-Copyright 2025 Go2digit.al - All Rights Reserved
+Copyright 2025 Go2Digital - All Rights Reserved